 A Matter of Choice?

-The idea of ‘choice’ is very interesting and revealing particularly when it comes to mental health issues and especially when it comes to the central idea of whether or not a person actually does, or doesn’t, have a choice about the way that they think and feel.
+The idea of ‘choice’ is very interesting and revealing particularly when it comes to mental health issues and especially when it comes to the central idea of whether or not a person actually does, or doesn’t, have a choice about the way that they think, feel or behave.

 If you believe that you have ‘no choice’ in any particular aspect of your life then it is highly likely that you will make very little conscious effort to make a choice or to change anything negatively impacting on your life.